caiopetruccirosa/facial-age-estimation-dataset-analysis/README.md

 # facial-age-estimation-dataset-analysis

-A repository containing analysis of facial images datasets with age annotation:
+A repository containing an analysis of facial images datasets with age annotation:

 - AgeDB
 - CACD